Typhoid Mary (character): Film

 Typhoid Mary, referred to simply as Typhoid, appears in Elektra, portrayed by Natassia Malthe.
-This version is Hand assassin able to generate lethal poison through her touch or breath and a former martial arts prodigy called the "Treasure" who is jealous of Abby Miller, the new Treasure.
+This version is a Hand assassin able to generate lethal poison through her touch or breath and a former martial arts prodigy called the "Treasure" who is jealous of Abby Miller, the new Treasure.
 While attempting to kidnap Miller for the Hand, Typhoid and her fellow Hand assassins run afoul of Elektra.
 Following several fights, Elektra eventually kills Typhoid, who disintegrates.